Make room on credit cards to add options in an emergency

 The economic and personal upheaval of the coronavirus pandemic has made sorting out your budget and savings top financial priorities, even before debt payoff.

-— Beef up your savings: Preparing financially by increasing your emergency fund is almost always a wise decision.
+•Beef up your savings: Preparing financially by increasing your emergency fund is almost always a wise decision.
 Savings are a source of stability in uncertain times.
 Work to have at least a month or two of expenses in the bank.

 “Now is actually a good time to pay off your debt,” says Kate Welker, a certified financial planner in Rochester, New York.
 “But my advice is build the emergency fund first, because it can get you through a tough time and help you avoid building up new debt in the future.”